YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 Error Return Codes
 ~~~~~~~~~~~~~~~~~~

 Symbolic constants for error codes returned by calls to YottaDB are prefixed with :code:`YDB_ERR_` and are all less than zero.
 The symbolic constants below are not a complete list of all error messages that YottaDB functions can return - error return codes can indicate system errors and database errors, not just application errors.

 A process that receives a negative return code, including one not listed here, can call :ref:`ydb-get-s-st-fn` to get the value of :ref:`zstatus-isv`.
+The exceptions to this rule are a :code:`YDB_ERR_GVUNDEF` or :code:`YDB_ERR_LVUNDEF` return from :ref:`ydb-get-s-st-fn`.
+These exceptions are not considered error return codes (i.e. they do not populate :ref:`zstatus-isv`), even though they are negative return codes.
+Note that :code:`YDB_ERR_GVUNDEF` or :code:`YDB_ERR_LVUNDEF` return from functions other than :ref:`ydb-get-s-st-fn` are still considered errors and will populate :ref:`zstatus-isv`.

 Error messages can be raised by the YottaDB runtime system or by the underlying operating system.